 Yeastar IP Telephony Solutions

 When choosing Yeastar as your unified communications provider, you’re going to gain access to a whole host of great features on top of your regular PBX phone service.
-These include call center capabilities, video conferencing, instant messaging, presence, CRM integration, and many more.
-Most of these features are accessible through Linkus UC Clients, available on web browsers, iPhones, and Android devices as well as Windows, and Mac OS.
+These include call center capabilities, video conferencing, instant messaging, presence, call recording, CRM integration, and many more.
+Most of these features are accessible through Linkus UC Clients, available on web browsers, mobile phones, as well as Windows, and Mac OS.

 With Yeastar, you’re also going to be able to choose between a cloud-hosted service or on-premises equipment to gain total control over your office’s communications.
 Both of them will grant your company more freedom and flexibility in handling your communications.
 Want to learn more about your options and what Yeastar has to offer?
 Here is an evaluation guide that includes product and solution descriptions, case studies, partner programs, training, etc. Click below to download!